Please note that CatFoodDB may earn a small commission on purchases made via links on this site. Thank you for your support!

 By law in North America, every commercially prepared cat food must publish a 'Guaranteed Analysis' that describes the percentages of protein, fat, fiber and moisture that are contained within the product.
 Although these aren't exact values, they do allow us to approximate and compare the total amount of protein and carbohydrates that are contained in each product.
 It's also important to note manufacturers are not required to list a product's ash content.
 In cat food, ash is the term used to represent the inorganic minerals (like phosphorous, calcium, zinc and iron) that exist in the product.
 In products in which ash content is not reported, CatFoodDB will assume 3% ash content in wet foods, and 6% in dry.

 Similar to their ingredient score, each product is also scored based on its nutritional analysis - those products that have higher amounts of protein and lower amounts of carbohydrates reported in this nutritional breakdown are scored higher.

-The 16 products below scored highest of all the products in the CatFoodDB database, 8 or more paws for their nutrition levels and ingredient lists.
+The products below scored highest of all the products in the CatFoodDB database.
 All are high in protein and fat, low in carbohydrates, and are free of starchy fillers and by-products.

 It's important to keep in mind that protein and especially the carbohydrate numbers are only estimated values.
 Although each cat food manufacturer is required by law to publish a Guaranteed Analysis that defines each product's maximum values of fiber and moisture in addition to its minimum values of protein and fat, exact nutritional percentages are not available and hence all calculated values, including carbohydrates, are determined using these minimum and maximum published values and may differ from actual values.
 Although a high score may be indicative of a higher-quality product it is not a guarantee.
 The best food for your cat or kitten is the one that meets their individual needs.